alastairgarner/Masters_Thesis/thesis.md

 ## Larval musculature

 The somatic musculature of *Drosophila* larvae is highly stereotyped and well described [@Bate1990].
 Each abdominal hemisegment contains 30 muscles that can broadly be categorised into two groups: the longitudinal muscles, which are arranged in parallel with the body axis, or the transverse muscles, which are circumferential to the body wall [@Bate1990,@Clark2018a] ([@fig:muscles]).
-Each of these 30 muscles are innervated by a single "big" bouton motor neuron (1b motor neurons), as well as a single "small" bouton (1s motor neuron) neuron that projects to each of the muscles within one of three anatomically related groups (dorsal longitudinal, ventral longitudinal and transverse) [@Landgraf2006,@Peron2009].
-These motor neurons provide glutamatergic, excitatory innervation of the muscles.
-The 1b neurons show rhythmic activity coincident with waves of muscle contraction during both forward and backward locomotion [@Newman2017].
+Each of these 30 muscles are innervated by a single glutamatergic, and therefore excitatory, "big" bouton motor neuron (Ib motor neurons).
+These MNs are like-named for the particular muscle they innervate, e.g., MN10 innervates muscle 10 ([@fig:muscles]).
+In addition, a single "small" bouton (Is motor neuron) neuron projects to each of the three anatomically related muscle groups - the dorsal longitudinal (DL), ventral longitudinal (VL) and lateral transverse (LT) muscles [@Landgraf2006,@Peron2009].

-*you can explaine more specificeron are inrvate to ## muscle etc Figure3 should be cited here a as well.
-I it is not clear relation sip between each motor neuron and each muscles.*

-*please add MN abbreation somewhere! there is no mentioned*
+Given that the Ib-type MNs make one-to-one connections with the somatic muscles and that they show a lower threshold for recruitment than Is MNs [@Schaefer2010], it is likely that Ib MNs provide the predominant excitatory drive to the muscles.
+This theory was supported by a live imaging study, which observed that Ib-type activity is closely associated with the contraction of their like-named muscle during waves of forward and backward crawling [@Newman2017].

 ![**Larval musculature and motor neurons.** Lateral schematic of the somatic musculature of a single abdominal hemisegment.
 The muscles are arranged as per the cartoon larva (bottom-right), with the head to the left.
 The ventral nerve cord (VNC) is coloured dark grey.
 Each of the somatic muscles is innervated by a single big bouton (Ib) type motor neuron of same name.
 Common motor neuron pseudonyms are listed apposed to the numerical labels.
 Muscles are grouped anatomically by their position on the dorsolateral axis and their orientation.](./Thesis_musculature.svg){#fig:muscles}